Volume 1, Issue 2 (6-2021) 2021, 1(2): 42-46 | Back to browse issues page

 Send citation to:

 Mousavi S M, Nazari I, Minaee H, Ketabchian S. The effect of venoplasty and stent implantation in patients with chronic venous symptoms following deep vein thrombosis in iliofemoral segment.
-Journal title 2021; 1 (2) : 9
+Iranian Journal of Vascular Surgery and Endovascular Therapy 2021; 1 (2) : 9

 URL: http://ijvset.gums.ac.ir/article-1-47-en.html